Does Kratom Interact With Spironolactone (Aldactone)?

 The dosing of green vein kratom decides whether it will work as a stimulant or a sedative.
 Green strains are the most versatile and balanced — perfect for providing a little bit of everything for those that don’t need anything substantial.

-Kratom and spironolactone can have a moderate to high level of interaction.
-Their interaction is considered antagonistic, with spironolactone decreasing blood pressure and kratom increasing it.
-Taking them together could negate each other’s effects.
+This combination is anything but safe.
+Kratom and spironolactone can have a moderate to a high level of interaction.
+These two are considered antagonists, with spironolactone decreasing blood pressure and kratom increasing it.
+Taking them together could impair spironolactone’s effects, and the user may experience spikes in their blood pressure.

-Besides this, diuretic medicines’ metabolism may be inhibited by kratom, increasing serum blood levels.
+Besides this, spironolactone’s metabolism may be inhibited by kratom, increasing serum blood levels.
 Diuretic drugs that become overly concentrated can harm the liver or kidneys.

 Don’t start taking these medications without first consulting your prescribing physician.